jerakia/jerakia/tutorial/policy/index.md

 Jerakia policies are containers for lookups.
 When a lookup is invoked against Jerakia it can select a policy to use, by default, if no policy name is given then Jerakia will look for a policy called `default`

 Policy files live within the directory defined in `policydir` in `jerakia.yaml`, so let's create an empty policy.
+Note that if you installed Jerakia from the system packages, a default policy file should already have been created for you.
+This tutorial walks you through writing one form scratch.

 {% highlight none %}
 $ mkdir /etc/jerakia/policy.d